GhostStarBiter/KyivMetro/README.md

 # KyivMetro
-Trace the route between two station
+Trace the route between two kyiv metro station.

+To compile the executable place metro.c, metro.h, kyiv.c, kyiv.h, makefile in one folder.
+Then open this folder in terminal and run make to get an executable file "metro".